 From a baking standpoint, other natural forms of sugar can be considered, which include:

 - Organic Raw Honey

 Keep in mind, all forms of sugar are processed by the body in the same way and any large amount will contribute to fatty liver and/or unwanted weight gain.
 Certain forms of natural sugar are slightly better on a limited basis.
 However, it’s best to keep all consumption at a minimum.

 Curbing Sugar Intake:

 Let’s face it, the addictive component of sugar consumption is a very real thing.
-That said, it’ll take a significant effort to go against it.
-From personal experience, I’ve found healthy fats assist greatly in the matter.
+That said, it’ll take a significant effort to curb your sugar cravings.
+From personal experience, I’ve found healthy fats assist greatly in keeping sugar intake at a minimum.
 Healthy fats provide several important nutrients and prevent spikes in blood sugar.

 Excellent sources of healthy fats include:

 - Nuts (raw almonds, cashews, walnuts)